00004707/Unreal/source/Editor/Actor Actions/Camera Actor.rst

 .. note::

-	To make custom actors visible in this menu, it has to be a child of ``CameraActor``
+	To make custom actors visible in this menu, it has to be a child of ``CameraActor`` class